cbinzer/deno-kv-insights/README.md

 export default QueueManagement;
 ```

-Now you should be able to create, edit as well as delete entries.
+Now you should be able to create, edit and delete entries.

 ### 3. Adapt your _app.tsx (optional)